boterop/prueba_tecnica_elixir/README.md

 You can run the tests to avoid running one by one with `mix test --trace` or `mix test test/exerciseX_test.exs` swapping X with 1, 2 or 3

-To run the function by your own you can run `iex lib/exerciseX.ex` and then in console run the function
+To run the function on your own `iex lib/exerciseX.ex` and then in console run the function
 #### e.g.
 ```sh
 iex lib/exercise1.ex